corytodd/Walrus/README.md

 ## Getting Started

+This utility can be compiled and placed on your path.
+See `tools/publish.ps1` for how to build a minimal binary.

+Alternatively (and recommended) you can use `dotnet tool` to create and install a global tool.
+See `tools/install_as_tool.ps1` for how to do this.

 You need a JSON config file to get started located at env WALRUS_CONFIG_FILE or in the same directory as the binary named `walrus.json`.
 The contents should look something like this is: